12″ 1 GHz iBook G4 (Early 2004)

 The first iMac to reach 1 GHz, the 17″ G4 iMac has a wide aspect ratio “cinema” type screen and displays 1440 by 900 pixels – just perfect for DVDs.
 Other improvements over the old 800 MHz model include a slot for an 802.11g AirPort Extreme card, space for internal Bluetooth, 64 MB of video […]

-The January 2003 Power Mac G4 was the first to require OS X. It was also the first with FireWire 800 ports.
-A good rule of thumb: If it has FireWire 800, it isn’t meant to boot OS 9, although we have heard of a workaround.
-The FireWire 800 model was also the first Power Mac with a Bluetooth […]
+The January 2003 Power Mac G4 was the first to require OS X, and is the first which cannot natively boot into Mac OS 9.
+It was also the first with FireWire 800 ports.
+This Early ’03 model was also the first Power Mac with a Bluetooth socket and support for 802.11g AirPort Extreme.
+Apple […]

 14″ 800 MHz iBook G3 (Late 2002)